liquidprompt/liquidprompt/README.md

 You can sort what you want to see by sourcing your favorite template file (`*.ps1`) in the configuration file.

+You can start from the `liquid.ps1` file, which show the default settings.
+To use your own configuration, just set `LP_PS1_FILE` to your own file path in your `~/.liquipromptrc` and you're done.

 Those scripts basically export the `LP_PS1` variable, by appending features and theme colors.